SilentDeath53/Code-Translation-System/README.md

 @Update:

 - Added a code sample that allows you to convert the Javascript code.
+- I've added as many comments as I can for clarity.

 # Created By Silent Death_53
 Keep in mind that this is a simple infrastructure, it needs more progress to be efficient and smooth.
 Free to ask & use.